sarahchima/personal-website/src/pages/blog/using-the-local-storage.md

 ---
 title: Using the local storage
-date: "2019-06-03"
+date: "2019-06-04"
-description: In this article, we will discuss ways browser events can be handled, default browser actions and event propagation.
+description: This article discusses what the local storage is and JavaScript methods that we can use to manipulate it.
 tags: ["javascript", "HTML"]
 featuredImage: https://res.cloudinary.com/dvj2hbywq/image/upload/w_1000,ar_16:9,c_fill,g_auto,e_sharpen/v1559713742/lena-de-fanti-1631459-unsplash-compressor_x0axeq.jpg
 ---

-This article discusses what the local storage is.
-We will also discuss JavaScript methods that we can use to manipulate it.
+This article discusses what the local storage is and JavaScript methods that we can use to manipulate it.

 I have always known about the local storage but I never got to use it on any project.
 So I decided to build a note app because I want to be able to use the local storage to store and manipulate data.
 I decided to share what I learnt while using it.
 First, let us understand what the local storage is.